Daily Almanac for

 usage: in or to or toward a past time; "set the clocks back an hour"; "never look back"; "lovers of the past looking fondly backward"

-usage: in answer; "he wrote back three days later"; "had little to say in reply to the questions"
+usage: in reply; "he wrote back three days later"

 6. back